-The built-in rain cover, variety of storage compartments, and the highly adjustable straps provide a true multifunctional harness that will keep your binoculars safe and secure while allowing you to keep plenty of gear on hand using one of the many compartments designed to keep you organized on the go.
+This Best Binocular Harness for Backcountry Birding has a built-in rain cover, a variety of storage compartments, and the highly adjustable straps provide a true multifunctional harness that will keep your binoculars safe and secure while allowing you to keep plenty of gear on hand using one of the many compartments designed to keep you organized on the go.
 I gave this model a rating of four and a half out of five stars.

 This traditional harness by Badlands features a basic design that makes the harness easier to take off and put on.
 The ergonomic fit promotes user comfort and does an excellent job of evenly distributing the weight across the back and shoulders.